Fast differentiation of hyperbolic chaos: Fast formula of unstable divergence

-\begin{remark*} (1) Should we know the correct $p(x_0)$, we can solve all $p_n$ inductively by $p_{n+1} = P^\perp\tilde \beta(p_n)$; this is more efficient than computing from the definition of $p$, \ree{because the most expensive operation, $\tilde \beta$, now only needs to operate once on $p$, instead of many times on each summand in the definition of $p$.
-(2) The oblique projection is replaced by the orthogonal projection, whose computation is easier and faster, in particular, it can be done with only $u$ many first order tangent solutions.
-(3) Hence, the inductive relation requires only $u$ many first and second-order tangent solutions. } (4) The subscript convention is explained in equation~\eqref{e:nablaXY}. \end{remark*}
+\begin{remark*} (1) Should we know the correct $p(x_0)$, we can solve all $p_n$ inductively by $p_{n+1} = P^\perp\tilde \beta(p_n)$; this is more efficient than computing from the definition of $p$, because the most expensive operation, $\tilde \beta$, now only needs to operate once on $p$, instead of many times on each summand in the definition of $p$.
+(2) Compared to oblique projections, computing the orthogonal projection is easier and faster; in particular, it can be done with only $u$ many first order tangent solutions. \end{remark*}